 After grades and course information are received, CSU IP issues an academic report to the CSU campus that the student was enrolled at while participating in CSU IP.
 The academic report is the only record provided by CSU IP for the entire period of study.
 Note that mid-year reports for students who studied for one academic year are not provided.

 The academic report is provided to both the student and the registration/records office at the campus in which the student was enrolled while abroad.
 Reports for IP participants who completed their studies abroad are uploaded to the student's CSU IP portal in the "Documents" section.
 Note that it can take up to four months for reports to be sent, sometimes longer, depending on circumstances.
 Refer to section on "When to Expect the Academic Report".

 It can take campus registrar/record offices up to six weeks to receive and post courses, units and grades to CSU academic records after reports are uploaded to the CSU IP portal.
 Once posted, students can view their record on their CSU portal and can order official transcripts.
 The CSU transcript is the official record of courses taken abroad.
 All courses are regarded as resident credit.
 Grades earned while on a CSU IP program will be computed in the cumulative grade point average on the student's CSU campus transcript.
 Note that incompletes are not given and that a grade of "WU" is reported for uncompleted courses which is calculated the same as an "F" in computation of grade point average.

-Students are responsible for uploading course descriptions to their CSU IP portal, which will help expedite the processing of academic reports.
+Students are responsible for uploading course information (descriptions/syllabi) to their CSU IP portal, which will help expedite the processing of academic reports.
 Students who do not upload course information may experience reporting delays.